 All municipal-owned BMP inspections and related callouts for maintenance or repair were incorporated into the DPW's maintenance schedule.
-The Planning Department is responsible for building an overall approval and inspection program for the Engineering Department to follow, as prescribed under the Planning Regulation guidelines for privately held BMPs
+The Planning Department is responsible for building an overall approval and inspection program for the Engineering Department to follow, as prescribed under the Planning Regulation guidelines for privately held BMPs.

-SECTION II.A. - Plan and SWPPP/SESC Plan Reviews during Year 16 (2019), Part IV.B.5.b.4: Review 100% of post-construction BMPs for the control of stormwater runoff from new development and redevelopment projects that result in discharges to the MS4 which incorporates consideration of potential water quality impacts (the program requires reviewing 100% of plans for development projects greater than 1 acre, not reviewed by other State programs).
+SECTION II.A. - Plan and SWPPP/SESC Plan Reviews during Year 18 (2021), Part IV.B.5.b.4: Review 100% of post-construction BMPs for the control of stormwater runoff from new development and redevelopment projects that result in discharges to the MS4 which incorporates consideration of potential water quality impacts (the program requires reviewing 100% of plans for development projects greater than 1 acre, not reviewed by other State programs).
 Plan reviews must be conducted by adequately trained personnel.

-of Post-Construction Applications Received: 0
+c f Post-Construction Applications Received: 0 f Post-Construction Pavious Co mpleted:

-of Post-Construction Reviews Completed: 0

-of Permits/Authorizations Issued: 0
+of Permits/Authorizations Issued: